simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 ### 2. Anycast Routing

 To handle the enormous amount of DNS traffic, the Root DNS servers employ a technique called **anycast routing**.
-Anycast routing allows multiple servers to share the same IP address, but they are geographically dispersed.
+Anycast routing allows multiple servers to share the same IP address, but they're geographically dispersed.
 When a DNS query reaches the nearest Root DNS server through anycast routing, it is automatically routed to the appropriate server based on network conditions, ensuring efficient and balanced load distribution.

 When a user initiates a DNS query, their request is routed to the nearest available Root DNS server through anycast routing.
 The network infrastructure directs the query to the server that provides the shortest path, based on network conditions.
 Anycast routing ensures efficient load distribution and helps prevent bottlenecks.